Don Dorrigo Gazette

-The Don Dorrigo Gazette, previously published as the Don Dorrigo Gazette and Guy Fawkes Advocate, is a weekly English language newspaper published in Dorrigo, New South Wales, Australia.
+The Don Dorrigo Gazette, previously published as the Don Dorrigo Gazette and Guy Fawkes Advocate, was a weekly English language newspaper published in Dorrigo, New South Wales, Australia.

 History

 The newspaper was established as the Don Dorrigo and Guy Fawkes Advocate on 8 January 1910 by brothers Roy and Reginald Vincent.

+In July 2023, the Gazette's owners, Michael and Jade English, announced the closure of the paper.
+Financial costs, health reasons and increased competition from social media were cited as contributing factors in the paper's demise.

 Production

-The paper continues to be produced by a hot-metal typesetting, printed on a Heidelberg Zylinder Automat press, and is the last known newspaper in Australia to be produced by these means.
-Its current editors are Michael and Jade English who in around 2006, took over from Michael's father John who had been working for the newspaper since 1961.
+The paper was printed on a Heidelberg Zylinder Automat press and was the last known newspaper in Australia to be produced by a hot-metal typesetting.
+Its editors as of 2015 were Michael and Jade English who in around 2006, took over from Michael's father John who had been working for the newspaper since 1961.

+Since 2006, circulation had dropped from 1,000 copies per week to a low around 300.
+As of early 2023, circulation was approximately 500 copies per week.

 Quotes

 Articles from the Gazette have been quoted in other regional newspapers: